Sites whose topoi are the smooth representations of locally profinite groups: -sites

 \section{$B$-sites}

 We define $B$-sites in this section and study their properties.
 The reader will find in Section~\ref{sec:basic} that the basic statements from Galois theory also hold true in our setting.
-Section~\ref{sec:cofinality} contains a technical proposition and its corollary.
-This is one place where it is very different from the classical Galois theory.
-In the classical case, the underlying category of the site contains a final object.
-In that case the proofs of those statements are much easier.
+Section~\ref{sec:cofinality} contains a technical proposition and its corollary, which are derived in a manner very different from the classical Galois theory.
+In the classical case, the underlying category of the site contains a final object and the proofs of these statements are much easier.
 In Section~\ref{sec:sheafify}, we assume that the $B$-site has enough Galois coverings, and give an explicit description of the sheafification functor in terms of the Galois coverings.
 This will be used in Section~\ref{sec:9.1}.

-We will use the convention for the terminology ``poset'' as in Section~\ref{sec:poset}.
+We will use the convention for the terminology ``poset'' used in Section~\ref{sec:poset}.